jboyd8/milestone-project-3/README.md

 ---
 #### Current Features

+Current features of this website include the ability to search for all Hibs league games since 2010 and create and store a report on any particular game.
+A user also has the ability to edit or delete a report already created by themselves.
+Users can also see a list of reports created by themselves.
+A user cannot see or perform any updates to a report created by another user.

 #### Future Features

+Future features will hopefully be to find another API that offers further historical data and possibly more player and match stats so that the user can see the stats live in the site whilst creating a report.

 ## Technologies/Support Used
 ---
-Below is a list of technolgies I used to build my dahsboard.
+Below is a list of technologies I used to build my dashboard.
 * HTML - HTML5 provided the structure of my website.
 I tried to use semantic elements where possible to ensure the best structure.
 * CSS - Used to style my page.
 * [Bootstrap](https://getbootstrap.com/) - Used primarily for the grid system.
 I find this a really good way to position my elements where I want them.